carlosedp/riscv-bringup/Readme.md

 The user is `root` and password `riscv`.
 For more information, check [the readme](Qemu/Readme.md).

-A prebuilt Go 1.14 tarball can be [downloaded here](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/go-1.14-riscv64.tar.gz).
+A prebuilt Go 1.16 tarball can be [downloaded here](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/go1.16.2-riscv64.tar.gz).

-If required to build the complete boot stack composed of OpenSBI, U-Boot, Linux, checkout the guides for [SiFive Unleashed](unleashed/Readme.md) and [Qemu](Qemu/Readme.md).
+If required to build the complete boot stack composed of OpenSBI, U-Boot, Linux, checkout the guides for [SiFive Unmatched](unmatched/Readme.md), [SiFive Unleashed](unleashed/Readme.md) and [Qemu](Qemu/Readme.md).

 To run Go on the VM or board, install with: